Input

 The feature shows that the live coaching loop begins with synced battles rather than generic prompts.

-Players can trust that the review is based on their own recent games.
+Players can trust that counters and context are based on their own recent games.

 Workflow fit

-Battle-log sync exists to feed battle analysis, not to be a disconnected setup step.
+Battle-log sync exists to feed opponent-card counters, not to be a disconnected setup step.

 The feature makes sense as part of the whole product loop.